-To assure that the issuer has the ability, prior to the completion of the offering, to provide any necessary additional disclosures that are dependent on the price of the offering, Nasdaq proposes to introduce to the operation of the Cross a brief Post-Pricing Period, in circumstances where the actual price calculated by the Cross is at or above the price that is 20% below the lowest price and below the lowest price of the price range established by the issuer in its effective registration statement; or is above the highest price of the price range established by the issuer in its effective registration statement (but below the upside limit in the company's certification submitted to Nasdag pursuant to proposed Listing Rule 4120(c)(9)(B)(vii)d.2., if any).
+To assure that the issuer has the ability, prior to the completion of the offering, to provide any necessary additional disclosures that are dependent on the price of the offering, Nasdaq proposes to introduce to the operation of the Cross a brief Post-Pricing Period, in circumstances where the actual price calculated by the Cross is at or above the price that is 20% below the lowest price and below the lowest price of the price range established by the issuer in its effective registration statement; or is above the highest price of the price range established by the issuer in its effective registration statement but below the Upside Limit (and below the high end price limit, if any, set in the company's certification submitted to Nasdaq pursuant to proposed Listing Rule 4120(c)(9)(B)(vii)d.2., if any).
 Specifically, in such circumstances, Nasdaq will initiate a Post-Pricing Period following the calculation of the actual price.
 During the Post-Pricing Period the issuer must confirm to Nasdaq that no additional disclosures are required under federal securities laws based on the actual price calculated by the Cross, with such confirmation ending the Post-Pricing Period.
 During the Post-Pricing Period no additional orders for the security may be entered in the Cross and no existing orders in the Cross may be modified.
 The security shall be released for trading immediately following the Post-Pricing Period.
-If the Company cannot provide the required confirmation, then Nasdaq will postpone and reschedule the offering.
+If the company cannot provide the required confirmation, then Nasdaq will postpone and reschedule the offering.
 Nasdaq believes that this modification is designed to promote just and equitable principles of trade, to remove impediments to and perfect the mechanism of a free and open market because it will help assure that a company listing in connection with a Direct Listing with a Capital Raise complies with the disclosure requirements under federal securities laws and that investors receive all required information.

-Nasdaq believes that the proposal to allow a Direct Listing with a Capital Raise to price above any price above the price range of the company's effective registration statement is designed to promote just and equitable principles of trade, to remove impediments to and perfect the mechanism of a free and open market investors because this approach is similar to that of pricing a traditional IPO.
+Nasdaq believes that the proposal to allow a Direct Listing with a Capital Raise to price above the price range of the company's effective registration statement but below the Upside Limit is designed to promote just and equitable principles of trade, to remove impediments to and perfect the mechanism of a free and open market investors because this approach is similar to, but more stringent than, that of pricing a traditional IPO.
 In addition, to protect investors Nasdaq proposes to enhance price discovery transparency by providing readily available, real time pricing information to investors.
-To that end Nasdaq will disseminate, free of charge, the Current Reference Price on a public website (such as Nasdaq.com)

-during the Pre-Launch Period and indicate whether the Current Reference Price is within the price range established by the issuer in its effective registration statement.
+To that end Nasdaq will disseminate, free of charge, the Current Reference Price on a public website (such as Nasdaq.com) during the Pre-Launch Period and indicate whether the Current Reference Price is within the price range established by the issuer in its effective registration statement.